akajuvonen/simple-neuralnet-python/README.md

 # simple-neuralnet-python

-A simple neural network using Python
+A simple neural network using Python.
+Made mostly as an experiment and practice.
+TODO: Work in progress.